Establishing a Search String to Detect Secondary Studies in Software Engineering

 \section{Conclusions}

-This paper aimed to assist investigations in SE area to create a search string to find secondary studies.
-In light of our findings, the main contributions of this research are as follows:

-We constructed a suitable search string that can efficiently retrieve secondary studies wherein eight search terms were able to retrieve 98.68\% of the secondary studies considered in your analysis;

-The proposed suitable search string may help SE researchers detect secondary studies.
-We believe that this suitable search string for retrieve secondary studies may provide a time-saving useful tool for SE researchers who need to analyze secondary studies.

-We presented and demonstrated that the preferred fields to search for secondary studies are title, abstract and keywords.
-Moreover, we provided recommendations to researchers conducting their SLR work regarding to the choose of terms for title, abstract and keywords
+This study aimed to assist investigations in SE area to create a search string to find secondary studies.
+In light of our findings, the main contributions of this research are: (1) A suitable search string that can efficiently retrieve secondary studies wherein five search terms were able to reach over 90\% of \textit{recall} and a general \textit{precision} of almost 60\%; (2) The proposed suitable search string may help SE researchers detect secondary studies, possibly enabling time-saving in the search and selection procedures, especially for novices researchers that usually are not familiar with secondary studies terminologies; and (3) We demonstrated that the preferred fields to search for secondary studies are title, abstract and keywords.

-As a future work, we intend to develop a tool to (semi) automatically adapt the search strings in Digital Libraries for SE studies.
-In addition, we intend to further investigate search strategies as a whole, including selection of DLs and the adoption of other search methods (such as manual and snowballing) combined with automated search.